martin-bach-oracle/database/23aifree/js-generic-post-execution-debugging/post-execution-debugging.md

     </copy>
     ```

+    From the _Environment_ drop-down, select the newly created `DEBUG_ENV`.
+If you don't see it listed, refresh the list by clicking on the refresh button right next to it and try again.

-3. Create a Debug Specification
+4. Create a Debug Specification

-    In the next step you must associate the newly created environment with the snippet.
-From the environment drop-down at the top of the window, select `BUSINESS_LOGIC_ENV`.
+    If you haven't yet selected `DEBUG_ENV` as your environment, do that now.
 With the environment associated you can create a new debug spec as shown in the screenshot.

     ![Create a debug spec in Database Action](images/sdw-create-debug-spec.jpg)

     Clicking on the New Debug Specification button opens the wizard interface.
-Change the name to `hol23c_debug_spec` in the top left corner.
+Change the name to `DEBUB_SPEC` in the top left corner.
 Optionally select `BUSINESS_LOGIC` from the Module drop down to correlate the debug specification with the module's code.

-    Paste the following debug specification into the left panel as shown in the screenshot:
+    Paste the following debug specification into the left panel:

     ```json
     <copy>